jaequery/docker-deploy/README.md

 ### Requirements ###

 * A project folder with a docker-compose file
-* A docker server with docker-compose installed
+* An SSH access to a server with Docker and docker-compose installed

 ### Usage ###
 ./docker-deploy [project_folder] [docker_server]